My Swimming Story

 The Science of Human Movement and Swimming

 The science of human movement defines joint and muscle basic actions as flexions, extensions, and rotations.
-For example, kinesiology charts define the muscles that act on the hip joint to produce a specific movement such as flexion or extension.
+For example, kinesiology charts describe the muscles that act on the hip joint to produce a specific movement such as a flexion or extension.

 It means that swimming movements can be described as a series of interconnected joint and muscles actions or a functional movement chain.
 In turn, swimming stroke training will target moving the required muscle and joint groups in proper sequence.
 For a reference, kinesiology does not have a term called “kicking” and it explains why swimming coaches have trouble teaching this skill by focusing on “hips” and “legs”.
 Following the logic described above, kinesthetic awareness and neuromuscular efficiency can be trained and they are not God-given ability.

 Conventional swimming instruction is revolved around the “stroke” which shifts the focus of training to the upper body.
 Research has been limited to determine to what extent the lower body contributes to propulsion and to define the role of the pelvis, hip joints, and gluteal muscles to produce swimming movement.
 In addition, I have not found any research that pelvis, hip joints and gluteal muscles are the body parts that form a functional chain movement and how it is supposed to function.

 Any human movement including swimming can be described as changing positions with a proper weight shift.
 It is not widely understood that efficient movement takes place by shifting the center of body weight which is a major element of functional chain movement.
 As I discovered during the study of kinesiology, the human body is anatomically designed to shift the center of body weight.